Wellington railway station: Services

 The station copes with large daily passenger numbers with very little alteration having proved necessary.

 In its first year, 7,600 passengers made 15,200 trips on 140 trains daily.
+In 1937 there were 140 trains each weekday and 340 in 1957.
 In the 1960s it was estimated that over 42,000 people used the station each day.
 Today, 29,000 passengers make 44,000 trips on 390 trains, excluding long-distance services.

 Work from 2019 as part of the Wellington Metro upgrade improved the station approaches, and new foundations were built for 80 masts for the traction overhead as steel masts are to replace wooden masts.

 Rail

 Two companies operate train services from Wellington.

 Transdev operates the Wellington suburban rail network on behalf of the Greater Wellington Regional Council.
 This includes the electrified lines serving the Wellington and Kapiti urban areas, plus the Wairarapa Connection service to Masterton via the Hutt Valley and the Remutaka Tunnel.
-At off-peak, 8–10 trains per hour leave Wellington, broken down they are:
+At off-peak, 8–10 trains per hour (tph) leave Wellington, broken down they are: